akshit1473/system-monitor/README.md

 # system-monitor

 A Linux system monitoring dashboard built from scratch.
-Bash scripts handle all data collection — a FastAPI backend exposes the results as JSON endpoints.
+Bash scripts handle all data collection -> a FastAPI backend exposes the results as JSON endpoints.

-Built as a practical DevSecOps learning project.
-Every script was written with a security lens — not just what the system is doing, but what an attacker could do with that information.
+Built as a practical DevOps/security learning project.
+Every script was written with a security lens -> not just what the system is doing, but what an attacker could do with that information.

 ---